ferebee/HIP/0148-reallocate-mobile-mapping-rewards.md

 For completeness, [HIP-79][hip-79] and [HIP-118] are effectively repealed with this HIP, with [HIP-53][hip-53] adjusted to move the 10% reservation for Mobile Mapping to Data Rewards.

+With no other Service Providers joining the network, [HIP-87][hip-87] that defined a proportional rewards system for Service Providers based on Data Credits (DC) burned will also be repealed, which further simplifies the rewards structure.

-Since subscriber rewards are no longer focused on crypto rewards, the crypto-based user incentive programs that got allocations out of the Service Provider Rewards Pool in [HIP-114][hip-114] will also be repealed.
+Given the above, combined with subscriber rewards that are no longer focused on crypto rewards, the crypto-based user incentive programs that got allocations out of the Service Provider Rewards Pool Overage in [HIP-114][hip-114] will also be repealed.

 As an additional simplification of rewards, this HIP proposes to allocate the previously burnt Oracle Operator rewards to the Service Provider Rewards Pool, simplifying the on-chain accounting and behavior.